sirzerator/advent2023/README.md

 slow.
 It appears that recompiling your regular expressions in a loop is highly inefficient...
 Just moving them to static attributes makes it faster.
 It's still a bit slow but I might come back to it when I learn of a better way.

+## Day 3

+Took some time to fix all corner cases, but it ended up working.